 Our thermal river plans thwarted, we decided to head into Selfoss instead.
 If it were a little later, we would have eaten dinner here, but instead we found a Bonus grocery store (one with a logo of a cute pig) and picked up some snacks and drove back to Reykjavik for a real dinner at a proper time.

 In “normal” times, we might have considered staying in Selfoss for our second night in Iceland, rather than spending the night in Reykjavik.
-It would have cut down on our back and forth driving time and would have given us an earlier start on our second day plans of visiting the South Coast.
+Since we were doing a road trip along Iceland’s Ring Road, it would have cut down on our back and forth driving time and would have given us an earlier start on our second day plans of visiting the South Coast.

 (The main reason we didn’t was that when we booked our tickets, the covid-related rules were that one needed a covid test on arrival, and not leave the hotel until the results came back – with results expected in 5 hours but could be 24 hours.
 The rules have since changed, but at planning time, we thought it safer to plan for 2 nights in the capital).